Stocks and Bonds: Pros and Cons

 - Large Caps vs. Small Caps: Some investors like to diversify their stock holdings by market capitalization (ie. how big the company is).
 Large caps have the advantage of a proven track record and more stable stock price, but sometimes lack the growth boost that you can get from small cap stocks.
 You may find the next Apple in the small cap basket, but you’re more likely to go through a few companies that don’t pan out or even go bankrupt before you find that diamond in the rough.

-- Growth vs. Value: Some investors like to buy stock in companies experiencing very high growth rates, expecting the share price to increase quickly.
+- Growth vs. Value: Some investors like to purchase stock in companies experiencing very high growth rates, expecting the share price to increase quickly.
 The trouble with growth stocks is that, by the time everyone realizes they are growing quickly, that growth is already reflected in the share price.
 If you’re a little late to the party, you can get hurt.
 Other investors prefer to invest in stocks that they perceive as undervalued according to whatever metric they might use.
 The problem with this approach is that companies sometimes trade at low valuations for very good reasons.
 Perhaps growth is slowing, or they are encountering an operational problem.

 - Sector Allocations: Some investors like to diversify according to sectors like energy, utilities, consumer staples, consumer discretionary, etc..
 This can be an effective way to spread risk, unless markets become very highly correlated.
 The key to this strategy is to remember that diversification within equities isn’t total diversification: you still need to hold other asset classes like bonds, cash, etc. to be truly diversified.